MD-dev-007/FRIDAY/doc/OVERVIEW.md

-## FRIDAY ULTron — Overview and Approach
+## FRIDAY  — Overview and Approach

-FRIDAY ULTron is a private, on-device chat assistant for teams, powered by local LLMs via Ollama.
+FRIDAY  is a private, on-device chat assistant for teams, powered by local LLMs via Ollama.
 It augments conversations with a compact, queryable memory (ChromaDB + Sentence Transformers) and an adaptive persona that tunes tone and structure to team sentiment.
 The Streamlit UI is optimized for responsiveness and mobile use, with AI-themed visual feedback.

 ### Approach
 - **Local-first privacy**: All inference runs through Ollama locally; no cloud calls by default.